COLA construction

 How long does a school COLA installation take?

-A school COLA project typically takes several weeks to a few months from design through to completion, depending on structure size, council approval timelines, and site complexity.
-On-site construction is the shortest phase when off-site fabrication is used, because steel components arrive ready to assemble rather than being built from raw materials on the school campus.
+A school COLA project typically takes several weeks to a few months from design through completion, depending on structure size, council approval timelines, and site complexity.
+On-site construction is the shortest phase when off-site fabrication is used, because steel components arrive ready to assemble rather than being built from raw materials on campus.

-The overall timeline breaks into distinct phases: consultation and brief definition, design and engineering, council approval or Development Application (DA), off-site fabrication, and on-site construction.
-The DA phase is often the least predictable, because council processing times vary by jurisdiction and project scope.
+Council approval variability The DA phase is often the least predictable, because council processing times vary by jurisdiction and project scope.
 A Complying Development Certificate (CDC) fast-track approval can take 5 to 15 business days with correct documentation, while a full DA typically takes 6 to 12 weeks.
-For context, Blackburn High School's 38-metre by 61-metre multi-court COLA started construction in August 2018 and was completed in early 2019, covering two full basketball courts, four volleyball courts, tiered seating, and integrated sports equipment.
-PVC membrane installation specifically takes roughly three days on site regardless of structure size, because the crew scales up as the structure grows.
-Schools can shorten overall timelines by defining their brief clearly before engaging a builder, scheduling construction during holiday periods, and using an integrated design-and-construct provider that avoids the handoff delays between separate architects, engineers, and builders.
+Blackburn High School's 38-metre by 61-metre multi-court COLA started construction in August 2018 and was completed in early 2019, covering two full basketball courts, four volleyball courts, tiered seating, and integrated sports equipment.